Journals – one of the trickiest topics in double entry bookkeeping! Which account gets debited and which account gets credited?

 Looking at the two accounts that are involved with this error, clearly we can see that the Purchases Ledger Control Account (PLCA/Payables/Creditors) and Discounts Received a/c are affected.

 In this error, we have recorded the PLCA amount of £64 on the credit side instead of the debit side and we have recorded Discounts Received (a decrease in an expense) as a debit rather than a credit, so we simply need to reverse this.
 Here is the journal to correct the error:

 Why is the amount £128 instead of £64?
 Well, the first £64 removes the error (so that you end up with a zero balance) and the second £64 puts the amount where it should be.
 This is better illustrated in the T-accounts shown below:

 I hope that this de-mystifies things a little for you!

 As mentioned at the beginning, dealing with journals can be tricky!
-If you would like to know more about journals, you might want to consider our AAT Foundation Certificate in Bookkeeping – it is a distance learning course and we have a FABULOUS OFFER on it at the moment!
-Read more HERE:
+If you would like to know more about journals, you might want to consider our AAT Foundation Certificate in Bookkeeping course (via distance learning).
+You can read more about the course HERE: